anismhaddouche/anismhaddouche.github.io/_pages/about.md

 ---

-Voici une version allégée et améliorée du texte avec un vocabulaire plus fluide et naturel :

----

 Hello and welcome to my website.

 I am currently the Deputy Head of Data Science at [PRIMEVER](https://www.reseau-primever.com/en/), a leading company in the transportation of fruits and vegetables.
-In this role, I manage a team of data scientists and analysts, and oversee projects focused on optimizing logistics and improving operational efficiency.
+In this role, I manage a team of data scientists and analysts, and oversee projects with a business impacts.

-Previously, I gained valuable academic experience as a Research Engineer at the [LABSTICC](https://labsticc.fr/en) laboratory, within the [MOTEL](https://labsticc.fr/fr/equipes/motel) team, where my research focused on applied mathematics and statistics, particularly decision theory, shrinkage estimators, and multivariate statistics.
+Previously, I gained valuable academic experience as a Research Engineer at the [LABSTICC](https://labsticc.fr/en) laboratory, within the [MOTEL](https://labsticc.fr/fr/equipes/motel) team, where my research focused using Natural Language Processing to improve, the online notebook for writing and learning sciences, [LabNbook](https://labnbook.fr/en/home/).

 I also have a strong background in teaching and mentoring.
 From 2019 to 2021, I worked as a Temporary Teaching and Research Assistant (ATER) at [INSA de Rouen Normandie](https://www.insa-rouen.fr), where I helped students master complex mathematical and statistical concepts.